 With a civil suit, the defendant must pay monetary compensation if he loses.
 He or she cannot go to prison.

 Timelines for Filing a Wrongful Death Claim

-If a lawsuit is not filed in a timely manner, then a judge will dismiss the case.
-This has disastrous consequences, so the personal representative must move in a timely manner.
+If a lawsuit is not filed promptly, then a judge will dismiss the case.
+This has disastrous consequences, so the personal representative must move promptly.